 In January 2020, under the threat of Covid-19, a billion people celebrated an atypical Chinese New Year at home.
-In the latest issue of our magazine, “Contagion,” we translated an essay by writer Mai Cang, originally published by 人间 The Livings, on the new perspectives he developed on his neighbors and the holidays while under “lockdown” in his home village
+In the latest issue of our magazine, “Contagion,” we translated an essay by writer Mai Cang, originally published by 人间 The Livings, on living under “lockdown” in his home village

 My home village is called Taiping (“peace”).
 It is located at the junction of three counties and two cities in southeastern Shandong province.
 It is an ordinary village in northern China with a history of 500 years and a population of 2,000.